jutonz/event_bus-wiki/Creating-Registering-Topics.md

 ...
 ```

 Congratulations!!!
-With the registeration of an event topic, `event_bus` library become ready to emit events.
-The next step is creating an event using the topics registered in the application.
+With the registration of an event topic, `event_bus` library become ready to emit events.
+The next step is [creating an event using the registered topics](https://github.com/otobus/event_bus/wiki/Emitting-Dispatching-an-Event) in the application.